lsst-ts/ts_scheduler/doc/configuration/configuration.rst

 * startup_type; The method used to startup the scheduler.

-  The Scheduler has a couple different startup types that defines how the intenal state of the scheduling algorithm is constructed/re-constructed.
+  The Scheduler has a couple different startup options that defines how the internal state of the scheduling algorithm is constructed/re-constructed.

   The available options are:

-  * HOT; hot start (default).

-    This is the most versatile startup mode and is designed to rapidly initialize the scheduler to an operational state.

-    The scheduler will check if it was previously configured, then perform the following actions;

-    - If no (first time after a shutdown):

-      1. Perform a fresh driver configuration.

-      2. If a startup_database_ is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one indicated by this parameter.
-          If it fails to load the startup database as a snapshot, the start command will be rejected and the Scheduler will remain in standby.

-    - If yes (scheduler was already configured and is being re-enabled, e.g. after a fault):

-      1. Skip driver configuration and retain all previous state.
-          This also means it will ignore any startup_database_ provided.

-    Note that, to make sure the Scheduler will load a new configuration, one should either use WARM or COLD start.
-    When executing in HOT start the Scheduler will default to using an already existing configuration.

-  * WARM; warm start.

-    This mode of operation works similarly to HOT start except that it always reconfigures the scheduler.
-    In this case the Scheduler will perform the following actions:

-    1. Perform a fresh configuration.

-    2. If a startup_database_ is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one indicated by this parameter.
-        If it fails to load the startup database as a snapshot, the start command will be rejected and the Scheduler will remain in standby.

-  * COLD; cold start.

-    This mode of operation allows one to reconstruct the state of the scheduler by playing back observations read from the EFD or from a local sqlite database.

-    After performing a fresh configuration (overriding any previous values) the Scheduler will perform the following actions:

-    - If startup_database_ is empty; finish startup as soon as the configuration is done.

-    - If startup_database_ points to an existing file path:

-      1. Assume it is an observations database that the ``Driver`` understands.
-      2. Call :py:method:`Driver <lsst.ts.scheduler.driver.Driver.parse_observation_database>` to retrieve a list of observations.
-      3. Call :py:method:`Driver <lsst.ts.scheduler.driver.Driver.cold_start>`, passing in the result of the previous call.

-      If any of these steps fail, it will reject the ``start`` command and remain in STANDBY.

-    - If neither of the above;

-      1. Assume startup_database_ is an EFD query that retrieves a list of observations.
-      2. If the result is empty, fail the startup process.
-      3. Perform the query to the EFD and pass the results to :py:method:`Driver <lsst.ts.scheduler.driver.Driver.cold_start>`.

-      If any of these steps fails, it will reject the ``start`` command and remain in STANDBY.
+  * COLD: Start from scratch.
+  * HOT: Use previous state.
+  * WARM: Start from an intermediary state.

+  For more detailed information on what each option do see :ref:`Developer_Guide_Startup_Modes`.

 .. _startup_database:

 * startup_database; Path to a file holding scheduler state or observation database to be used on HOT or WARM start.

-    The Scheduler CSC doesn't know how to load these databases.
-    The process is entirely handled by the selected driver and the Scheduler is only responsible for initializing the driver and call appropriate methods, passing on this information.

 * mode; The mode of operation of the scheduler.

-  The scheduler CSC has a couple different modes of operations that defines how it interacts with the ScriptQueue, the telemetry stream and the scheduling algorithm.
+  The Scheduler CSC has several different modes of operations that defines how it interacts with the ScriptQueue, the telemetry stream and the scheduling algorithm.

   The available options are:

-  * SIMPLE;
+  * SIMPLE,

-    The simple mode of operation causes the scheduler to deal with one target at a time.
-    When operating in this mode the Scheduler will:
-    1. gather telemetry,
-    2. update the driver with the most recent telemetry,
-    3. request one target,
-    4. send the target to the ScriptQueue for execution,
-    5. wait for the script execution to complete,
-    6. if the observation executes successfully, register the observation in the driver.

-  * ADVANCE;
+  * ADVANCE,

-    The advanced mode of operation is the one intended for real operation.
-    In this mode the Scheduler implements a rather complex look-ahead routine intended to satisfy the scheduler operational requirements.
-    Mode details about this mode can be found in the :ref:`Developer_Guide`.

-  * DRY;
+  * DRY.

-    This mode of operation is mostly used for unit testing.
-    In this case, the scheduler does not produce any targets.
+  For information about each mode see :ref:`Developer_Guide_Operation_Modes`.

+.. _n_targets:

 * n_targets; Number of targets to put in the queue ahead of time.

-  This parameter is only used when the scheduler is configured with the ADVANCE mode.
+  This parameter is only used when the Scheduler CSC is configured with the ADVANCE mode.
-  It specifies how many targets the Scheduler will send to the queue in advance.
+  It specifies how many targets the Scheduler CSC will send to the ScriptQueue CSC in advance.

 * predicted_scheduler_window; Size of predicted scheduler window, in hours.

-  This parameter is only used when the scheduler is configured with the ADVANCE mode.
+  This parameter is only used when the Scheduler CSC is configured with the ADVANCE mode.
-  It specifies how much futher into the future the Scheduler will predict and publish information about the observing plan.
+  It specifies how much further into the future the Scheduler CSC will predict and publish information about the observing plan.

-  Note that the Scheduler won't necessarily execute the targets it predicts.
+  Note that the Scheduler CSC won't necessarily execute the targets it predicts.
   If the conditions are changing the predicted observations and the actual observations may differ.

 * loop_sleep_time; How long should the target production loop wait when there is a wait event.
 Unit = seconds.